hermangroup/docs/introduction/how-to-buy.rst

   https://www.coinvertit.com

-  Based in Romania, Coinvertit is an easy way to buy and sell Dash in exchange for BTC, LTC, BCH and Romanian Leu (RON).
+  Based in Romania, Coinvertit is an easy way to buy and sell Historia in exchange for BTC, LTC, BCH and Romanian Leu (RON).

 eBitpoint